codatio/codat-docs/docs/expenses/faq.md

 	<Question
 		question="How can I detect if an expense account has been deactivated?" answer={`
-You can create a webhook in the Codat portal to inform you when the chart of accounts has been changed.
+You can create a webhook consumer in the Codat portal to inform you when the chart of accounts has been changed.
 By querying the Chart of Accounts data type and using the <code>isDeleted</code> flag, you can identify which accounts have been deleted before a sync occurs.
-For more information, please refer to the <a href="https://docs.codat.io/using-the-api/webhooks/core-rules-types">documentation</a> on creating and updating webhook rules.
+For more information, please refer to the <a href="https://docs.codat.io/using-the-api/webhooks/overview">documentation</a> on creating and updating webhook consumers.
 		`}
 	/>
 	<Question